globocom/glog-cli/README.md

 *~/.glogcli.cfg* or a *glogcli.cfg* (in your current directory).
 Glog-CLI will use default environment and format whenever an environment or format is omitted.

-Here is a template for your glogcli.cfg file:
+Here is a example for your glogcli.cfg file:

     [environment:default]
     host=mygraylogserver.com
-    port=80
+    port=443
     username=john.doe
     default_stream=57e14cde6fb78216a60d35e7

     [environment:dev]
     host=mygraylogserver.dev.com
-    port=80
+    port=443
     proxy=mycompanyproxy.com
     username=john.doe
     default_stream=57e14cde6fb78216a60d35e8